hughlaw/themilldunfanaghy/src/pages/index.md

   title: Our rooms
 foodAndDrink:
   dividerText1: For a more hearty start to the day, a vast range that includes a
-    Full Irish Breakfast, Vegetarian breakfast, Smoked salmon, Egg dishes and Fresh fish from The Bay can be ordered from the kitchen.
+    Full Irish Breakfast, Vegetarian breakfast, Egg's Benedict ( Mill style!) , Smoked salmon, Egg dishes and Smoked fish  can be ordered from the kitchen.
   dividerText2: On a lovely Summer's evening, if you fancy a glass of Prosecco at
     one of our many romantic seating areas in the garden , we do have an Honesty Bar for to avail of, offering a selection of fine wines and Donegal Craft